kelvinlee1995/SatisfaTweet/README.md

   - We can see that there is a problem with the Windows version I'm using.
   - We couldn't move any further.

+### Improvements
+- We can try more complex queries on Hive
+-

 ## Sources